udsysnthi/huggingcloud/content/pages/blog/what-is-a-design-system.md

 slug: what-is-a-design-system
 date: '2023-02-14'
 excerpt: >-
   A Design System is a comprehensive set of standards, principles, and tools that guide the design and development of a product or service.
 It provides a unified framework to ensure consistency, efficiency, and scalability across a product's user interface (UI) and user experience (UX).
 featuredImage:
-  url: /images/abstract-feature3.svg
   altText: Thumbnail
   type: ImageBlock
   styles: